ChandrikaVemireddy/Stock-Market-Risk-Assessment-Return-Analysis-Using-Machine-Learning/README.md

 - F1 Score
 - Confusion Matrix

-The performance of the models is compared to determine which algorithm provides better stock risk classification.
+These metrics are used to compare the performance of Decision Tree, Random Forest, and Support Vector Machine models.

 ---

-## 🔍 Feature Importance
+## 🔍 Feature Importance Analysis

-Feature importance is analyzed to identify which financial and technical indicators contribute most to the prediction of stock risk.
+Feature importance analysis is performed to determine which financial and technical indicators contribute most to stock risk classification.

-This helps in understanding the relationship between market characteristics and risk classification.
+This helps provide better insight into the relationship between market characteristics and stock risk.

+Features such as volatility, return, Beta, Maximum Drawdown, Sharpe Ratio, moving averages, RSI, and volume-related measures can be analyzed for their contribution to the classification process.

+---

+## 📊 Stock Return Analysis

+In addition to risk classification, the project analyzes stock return characteristics.

+The return analysis includes:

+- Daily returns
+- Average returns
+- Return variability
+- Risk-adjusted performance
+- Market sensitivity
+- Drawdown characteristics

+The objective is to understand how different stocks behave in terms of both **risk and return** over the study period.

 ---